 Athletic Performance, Cognitive Function, Joint Health, Muscle Recovery

 It’s becoming less and less taboo for women to talk openly about their periods.
 And if we’re going to discuss this long-avoided subject, we might as well get into specifics.
-Educating women about the phases of the menstrual cycle will help them better understand why they feel the way they do, and how to manage and mitigate those feelings.
-For female athletes, understanding the menstrual cycle means learning to push and hold back at the appropriate times to maximize the effectiveness of your training.
-In the luteal phase – the time between ovulation and your period - respecting your body’s high hormonal load and working with it rather than against it can lead to more energy, fewer aches and pains and better performance.
+Learning more about the different phases of the menstrual cycle can help everyone understand why they feel the way they do, and how to manage and mitigate those feelings.
+For female athletes and their coaches, understanding the menstrual cycle means learning to push and hold back at the appropriate times to maximize the effectiveness of your training.
+In the luteal phase—the time between ovulation and your period—respecting your body’s high hormonal load and working with it rather than against it can lead to more energy, fewer aches and pains and better performance.

 What is the luteal phase?